kimjammer/Neuro/README.md

 output_device_index=SPEAKERNUMBER" to the parameters of the .open() call.
 Save.

 Patch: In the RealtimeTTS library, CoquiEngine's output_worker_thread isn't daemonized, so th thread doesn't exit, preventing the program from exiting.
-It has been monkeypatched, see kimjammer/RealtimeTTS, until/if the fix is merged.
+The fix has been merged, but not released as a new version yet - see kimjammer/RealtimeTTS.

 ## Running